Cumulocity-IoT/cumulocity-dynamic-mapper/mqtt-mapping-ui/mqtt-mapping/README.md

-# Dynamic MQTT Mapping Service for Cumulocity
+# Dynamic Mapping Service for Cumulocity

 Cumulocity IoT has a MQTT endpoint, but does not yet allow devices to send generic MQTT payloads.
 This project addresses